Star (guitar): Other major makers

 A star body produced by Kramer Guitars was known as the Voyager.
 Kramer also produced another star body guitar model for the Japanese market only: The Kramer JK8000.

 Charvel Guitars have also produced some model of star profile, for example the star model of the Charvel Desolation series.

 The Dean ML is a similar design to the star, but differs in having symmetrical tail horns (or wings as they are known in Flying V and similar designs).
 The Washburn Guitars Dime (or Dimebag, after Dimebag Darrell who popularised the Dean design) uses the Dean ML profile.

 ESP guitars have the RS series guitar, similar to the star but with a different headstock.
 It is made by their Edwards guitars subdivision and is only sold in Japan.
 ESP also produces Gus G and Roope Latvala signature models which have a star shape.

 Ibanez built star-shaped models in the mid-1980s in its DT and DG series.
 As with most other "star" guitars, the body was a variant of the "Explorer" shape (called "Destroyer" by Ibanez) that had a roughly triangular section of its rear end cut out.
-Since 2008 there's also the Ibanez Xiphos, a new x-shape looking like the Jackson Warrior with reversed cut edges.
-The first prototype was built for the Necrophagist guitarist as a signature model.
+Since 2008, Ibanez has produced the Xiphos, an x-shape guitar similar to the Jackson Warrior but with reversed cut edges.
+The first prototype was built for Muhammed Suiçmez of Necrophagist as a signature model; the Xiphos was reintroduced in 2021 as a part of the revival of the Iron Label series.